OcelotlStudio/nuxt-laravel/README.md

 This module makes it easy to integrate a [NuxtJS](https://nuxtjs.org) SPA into a [Laravel](https://laravel.com) application.
 The implementation is based on [laravel-nuxt-js](https://github.com/skyrpex/laravel-nuxt-js) by [skyrpex](https://github.com/skyrpex).

+This fork updates dependencies and enables option for compiling in multiples enviroments through ```.env``` files.

 There is a companion extension also based on [skyrpex](https://github.com/skyrpex)'s work, which makes it very easy to set up nuxt inside an existing laravel project: [m2s/laravel-nuxt](https://github.com/m2sd/laravel-nuxt)

 > *Hint*: Use the companion extension for routing integration with laravel.